 Sessions commenced with participants completing a pre-focus group questionnaire (Section 2.3).
 Focus group attendees were free to decline to participate, and no personal identifiers (e.g., name, home address) were recorded to ensure anonymity.
-Focus group content consisted of one of three randomly assigned communication treatments (Section 2.4), which took from 45 minutes to an hour to complete.
-All treatments were initiated using the baseline communication material, which involved the presentation of a series of Powerpoint (Microsoft, 2002) slides accompanied by a verbal commentary by the authors.
+Focus group content consisted of one of three randomly assigned communication treatments (Section 2.4), which took from 45 min to an hour to complete.
+All treatments were initiated using the baseline communication material, which involved the presentation of a series of Powerpoint (Microsoft Corporation, 2002) slides accompanied by a verbal commentary by the authors.
 Treatments two and three were augmented by the presentation of special geovisualizations (Section 2.4).
-The sessions ended with participants completing a post-focus group questionnaire, which replicated the same questions as appeared in the pre-focus group version, supplemented by a number of open ended, qualitative questions.
+The sessions ended with participants completing a post-focus group questionnaire, which replicated the same questions as appeared in the pre-focus group version, supplemented by a number of open-ended, qualitative questions.
+At no point prior to completion of the post-focus group questionnaire were participants given an opportunity to discuss the treatment materials with each other.